codee-com/open-catalog/Checks/PWR068/README.md

 ### Actions

-To enhance code safety and reliability, encapsulate procedures within modules to provide an explicit interface at the point of the call.
+To enhance code safety and reliability, encapsulate procedures within modules to automatically provide an explicit interface at the point of the call.

 ### Relevance